Dizz Knee Land: Background and writing

-The song isn't about Disneyland at all.
-It's not about Disneyland.
-It... has nothing to do with Disneyland, actually.
+It's not about Disneyland at all...
 It has more to do with the craziness of the juxtaposition of the state of your every day.
 Just looking around you.
 You could see a guy's head being chopped off and, you know, a leg flying away and someone embracing someone in a lovely kiss and then flip the channel and then a chainsaw goes buzzing through, you know, some butter and it accidentally cuts your mom's head off and then you flip again and they're making love and then you flip again and it's Montana going 'I'm going to Disneyland'.
 You know, it's just that whole thing, how insane it is, but you know, it's just the natural state.
-I don't think we're making a, we're not pointing our fingers.
-We're just... it just is, and we're just singin' it.